tkurtbond/tkurtbond.github.io/posts/2020/02/20/miniatures-and-battlemaps-at-my-table/index.rst

 A lot of the early paper miniatures that I used were tri-fold and were cut out, folded, and glued (or taped) together.
-They usually had front sides in color and back sides in black and white.
+They usually had front sides in color and a back side in black and white.
 Unfortunately, these take up almost as much room as lead or plastic miniatures, though were much lighter to carry.
 I stored them in cheap plastic food containers, which let me easily see what was inside them.